The infinitesimal multiplicities and orientations of the blow-up set of the Seiberg-Witten equation with multiple spinors: Introduction

-where $B_r(m)$ is the geodesic ball of radius $r$ centered at $m$.
-This motivates the following. \begin{defn} A closed nowhere dense set $Z\subset M$ is called a blow-up set for the Seiberg--Witten equation with multiple spinors, if there is a solution $(A, \Psi, 0)$ of~\eqref{Eq_nSW} defined over $M\setminus Z$ such that the following holds: \begin{enumerate}[(i)] \item $|\Psi|$ extends as a continuous function to all of $M$ and $Z=|\Psi|^{-1}(0)$; \item $\int_{M\setminus Z} |\nabla^A\Psi|^2<\infty$. \end{enumerate} \end{defn}
+is contained in $Z$, where $B_r(m)$ is the geodesic ball of radius $r$ centered at $m$.
+This motivates the following. \begin{defn} A closed nowhere dense set $Z\subset M$ is called a blow-up set for the Seiberg--Witten equation with multiple spinors, if there is a solution $(A, \Psi, 0)$ of~\eqref{Eq_nSW} defined over $M\setminus Z$ such that the following holds: \begin{enumerate}[(i)] \item $|\Psi|$ extends as a H\"older-continuous function to all of $M$ and $Z=|\Psi|^{-1}(0)$; \item $\int_{M\setminus Z} |\nabla^A\Psi|^2<\infty$. \end{enumerate} \end{defn}

-As explained in Remark~\ref{Rem_W12forLimits} below,~\ref{It_NablaPsi} holds automatically provided $(A,\Psi, 0)$ is a limit of the Seiberg--Witten monopoles with $\tau_k\to 0$, $\tau_k\neq 0.$ Notice also that a result of~\cite{Taubes14_ZeroLoci_Arx} implies that the Hausdorff dimension of $Z$ is at most one.
+As explained in Remark~\ref{Rem_W12forLimits} below,~\ref{It_NablaPsi} holds automatically provided $(A,\Psi, 0)$ is a limit of the Seiberg--Witten monopoles with $\tau_k\to 0$, $\tau_k\neq 0.$ The arguments used in this manuscript require $|\Psi|$ to be continuous only; The H\"older continuity of $|\Psi|$ is needed to ensure that the results of~\cite{Taubes14_ZeroLoci_Arx} can be applied.
+In particular, a combination of~\cite{HaydysWalpuski15_CompThm_GAFA}*{App.
+A} and~\cite{Taubes14_ZeroLoci_Arx}*{Thm 1.3} yields that the Hausdorff dimension of $Z$ is at most one.
+Notice also that~\ref{It_HoelderCont} can be replaced by a weaker condition, for example~\cite{Taubes14_ZeroLoci_Arx}*{(1.5)}.

-Denote by $\slS/\pm 1$ the bundle, whose fiber at $m\in M$ is the orbifold $\slS_m/\pm 1\cong \C^2/\pm 1$.
-Despite of the singularity, one can still make sense of the notion of harmonicity for sections of this bundle as follows.
-If $\psi$ is not identically zero, which is always assumed to be the case below, $\psi$ takes values in the non-sigular stratum of $\slS/\pm 1$ over an open set; Therefore, in a neighborhood of any point of this open set $\psi$ admits a lift, which is a local section of $\slS$.
-If all such lifts are harmonic, $\psi$ is said to be harmonic.